Semi-visible higgs decay as a probe for new invisible particles: Collider phenomenology

 As an illustration, we show the effective cross sections for the fermionic DM scenario with the operator $\opdhchi$, together with the corresponding SM backgrounds, after applying a cut on the BDT (MVA) output classifier in Fig.~\ref{fig:BDT_sensitivity}.
 For each choice of the BDT threshold, we also report the resulting expected significance at an integrated luminosity of $\mathcal{L}=3000~\text{fb}^{-1}$.
 The scan over thresholds highlights the usual trade-off between background rejection and signal efficiency and identifies the working point that maximizes the expected sensitivity.
-Applying a cut in the classifier at 0.99, we found three to four-fold improvement in the signal significance compared to the simple cut-based analysis presented above.
+Applying a classifier cut at 0.997, we observe a significant improvement in signal significance ($S/\sqrt{S+B}$) relative to the simple cut-based analysis presented above.\footnote{But note that BDT includes more variables than our cut-based analysis.}

 Finally, we observe that the signal characteristics vary depending on the choice of operators and DM masses.
 To separately treat different kinematic regions, we split the signal into three regions based on the DM mass: (a) $\rm M_{DM}:[1,20]~ GeV$, (b) $\rm M_{DM}:[20,40] ~GeV$, (c) $\rm M_{DM}:[40,50] ~GeV$.
 For each DSMEFT operator, we perform the MVA separately for these three kinematic regions by training the BDT at the mean values of $\rm M_{DM}$ corresponding to each region.
 Using the BDT that is trained at the nearest masses, we first calculate the sensitivity to each of the operators with different DM-mass choices for a given value of the coefficient, and then use the scaling of Eq.~\ref{eq:scaling} to calculate the lower limit of each coefficient that can be probed at the HL-HLC with $3000~{\rm{fb}}^{-1}$ at the $3\sigma$ level.
 The results are presented in Fig.~\ref{fig:bounds_leptonic}.